 Reece England - Fermanagh and Omagh District Council

 Ruairi Brogan - RSPB

 Sarah Walsh - Bread 41

 Sinead Murray - Keep Northern Ireland Beautiful

 Tom Cowderoy - Ulster University

 Una Barrett - Felix O’Hare

 Keep Northern Ireland Beautiful sends congratulations to each of the class members on behalf of all partners and funders.

-To gain the skills, knowledge and confidence of well-rounded climate champions for Northern Ireland, the 2022/23 class will undergo high-quality training from industry professionals in six carefully selected workshops:
+To gain the skills, knowledge and confidence of well-rounded climate champions for Northern Ireland, the 2022/23 class attended high-quality training from industry professionals in six carefully selected workshops: